TrustTheVote-Project/VoteTrackerPlus/docs/voter-check-details.md

 ### 3.2) On the local remote Git repo

 1. The local remote Git repo receives the N context pushed from a ballot scanning device.
-1. For each contest, whenever there are more than 100 branches, a random branch is selected, merged to master (no rebase, no squash), and deleted.
+1. For each contest, whenever there are more than 100 branches, a random branch is selected, merged to main (no rebase, no squash), and deleted.
 This process is repeated for the other contests.
 It is a security TBD what the best random function is and if the life span of a branch should be limited or not.

 ### 3.3) Pushing live election results upstream